aman4720/Superset/index.md

 ~~~
 echo -e "[registries.search]\nregistries = ['docker.io']" | sudo tee /etc/containers/registries.conf
 ~~~
+**echo**: Prints text to the terminal.

+-e: Enables interpretation of backslash escapes (like \n for a newline).

+"[registries.search]\nregistries = ['docker.io']": The text to be printed.
+It configures container registries, specifying that it should search for images on docker.io.
+|: Sends the output of the echo command as input to the next command.

+sudo: Runs the following command with superuser (administrator) privileges.

+tee /etc/containers/registries.conf: Writes the echoed text to the specified file (/etc/containers/registries.conf) with superuser permissions.

+So, in short, this command sets up container registry configurations, specifically telling the system to search for container images on Docker Hub (docker.io), and writes this configuration to the /etc/containers/registries.conf file using superuser privileges.

 **Output**
 ```
 aman@aman:~$ echo -e "[registries.search]\nregistries = ['docker.io']" | sudo tee /etc/containers/registries.conf